Parliamentary.ai

 Overview

-This bill introduces a 10-year statute of limitations on civilian court proceedings against members of the UK armed forces for murder, manslaughter, or culpable homicide, and attempts thereof, committed during UK armed conflicts or peacekeeping operations.
-The limitation only applies if an investigation was conducted by a relevant authority (service or UK police force, coroner, or procurator fiscal).
+This bill introduces a 10-year statute of limitations on civilian court proceedings against members of the UK armed forces for murder, manslaughter, or culpable homicide, and attempts thereof, committed during military operations or similar circumstances.
+The limitation only applies if the alleged offence was investigated by a relevant authority.

 Description

-The bill establishes a 10-year time limit for bringing civilian court cases against current and former members of the armed forces for specific offenses.
-These offenses include murder, manslaughter, culpable homicide, and attempts at these crimes.
-This limit applies only if the alleged crime occurred:
+This bill establishes a 10-year time limit for bringing civil lawsuits against UK armed forces personnel for murder, manslaughter, culpable homicide, or attempts of these offences.
+This limitation applies only if:

-• While the accused was subject to service law or civilian service discipline during a UK armed conflict or peacekeeping operation;
+• The accused was subject to military law or civilian service discipline during the alleged offence while engaged in a UK armed conflict or peacekeeping operation.

-The 10-year period excludes time when the accused was absent without leave, fleeing justice, or when a trial was deemed inappropriate due to ongoing conflict by the relevant prosecutor.
+The 10-year period does not include time spent by the accused absent without leave or fleeing justice, or if a trial was deemed inappropriate due to ongoing conflict.

-The bill defines "armed forces," "civilian court," "coroner," "procurator fiscal," "service police force," and "UK police force" using existing legislation (Armed Forces Act 2006, Coroners Acts, and Inquiries into Fatal Accidents and Sudden Deaths etc. (Scotland) Act 2016).
+The bill defines key terms, such as "armed forces," "civilian court," "coroner," "procurator fiscal," "service police force," and "UK police force," referencing existing legislation for precise definitions.

 Government Spending

 The bill is not expected to significantly impact government spending.
-The main cost implications would likely be associated with any potential legal challenges to the bill itself.
+No specific figures are provided in the bill text itself.

 Groups Affected

-• Armed Forces Personnel (past and present): Provides potential legal protection against future civilian prosecutions for certain offenses after a 10-year period.
+• UK Armed Forces Personnel (Current and Former): This bill provides legal protection to them against potential lawsuits after a 10-year period.

 Full Text